 Operation OPEN SPIRIT

 Nations conduct this operation in the spirit of Partnership for Peace (PfP).
 This is a program where individual Euro-Atlantic partner countries work with NATO on practical projects.
-It allows the 22 partners to build an individual relationship with NATO.
+It allows partners to build an individual relationship with NATO.
 The countries choose their own priorities for cooperation.

 News